jamesvici/vicibox/docs/source/installation/phase1_5/install-updates.rst

 #.
 Occasionally an update will ask if you want to view it's update notice.
 Press ``ENTER`` to continue if this happens.
 #.
 While not strictly necessary, it's advised to reboot the server at this time.
 Type ``reboot`` and press ``ENTER`` to reboot the server.

+Some alternative commands for ``zypper up`` is ``zypper inr`` and ``zypper dup``.
+The ``zypper inr`` variant installs recommended packages most likely specific for the hardware or host.
+The ``zypper dup`` one installs packages that require repository changes like when adding a new repository.

-.. note:: It's not unusual for there to be up to 300 megs of updates depending on how old the installation media is.
+.. note:: It's not unusual for there to be up to 300 megs of updates depending on how old the system is.
+This can take a while to download and install depending upon the internet connection speed.

 Screenshots
 -----------
-   Run zypper up and install updates
+   Installing normal updates
       .. figure:: install-updates-1.png
-         :alt: Refresh repositories and fine new updates
+         :alt: Install updates with zypper up
          :width: 665

-   Reboot
+   Installing recommended updates
       .. figure:: install-updates-2.png
-         :alt: Reboot for good measure for any system updates
+         :alt: Install recommendations with zypper inr
          :width: 665